 No such problem with Sky.
 Not only can you just sign up for TV only, but these solo packages work in exactly the same ways as the ones that come bundled with broadband: you get the Entertainment Pack, then you add on anything else you want.
 Simple.

 It's fair to say that Virgin Media has done a lot of catching up over the last couple of years.
 On the digital side, meanwhile, services like Netflix and Amazon Prime have encroached heavily on what was once Sky TV's prime stomping ground.
-Even Sky Sports, what would once have been considered Sky's holiest of holies, is having giant, bloody pieces torn out of it by BT Sport.
+Even Sky Sports, what would once have been considered Sky's holiest of holies, is having giant, bloody pieces torn out of it by BT Sport and Amazon.

 Ultimately, Sky offers a lot for not much – which also happens to be what just about all of us want.